 - The animal's fecal waste shall be collected and placed in a proper receptacle by keeper.

-- No person shall harbor, maintain, or sustain any animal in any building, vehicle or non instructional area of the MSUM campus.
+- No person shall harbor, maintain, or sustain any animal in any vehicle or non-instructional area of the MSUM campus.
 Animals are strictly prohibited within any building other than to comply with ADA or educational purposes.

 - Any entity on campus that wishes to use animals for research teaching and/ or display must submit and have a protocol approved by the Institutional Animal Care and Use Committee for such animal use.
 (Contact current chairperson as listed on MSUM Academic Affairs website)

-Violations of this policy should be reported to Campus Security, 477-2449.
+Violations of this policy should be reported to Public Safety, 477-2449.
 Disciplinary actions may be taken.